LouisDuVerdier/cppchroma/README.md

 Colorization is done through Google's RE2 regex library.

-Greatly inspired by https://github.com/hSaria/ChromaTerm/, but designed to be faster.
+Greatly inspired by https://github.com/hSaria/ChromaTerm/ that is now archived, but designed to be faster.

 ## Setup Instructions